praveennagpal/meteor-solc/README.md

 ## Installation

-    $ meteor add silentcicero:solc
+    $ meteor add pnagpal:solc

 ## Examples

-Examples of `.sol` files with Meteor can be found in the <a href="http://github.com/silentcicero/meteor-solc/master/blob/examples">examples</a> directory.
+Examples of `.sol` files with Meteor can be found in the <a href="http://github.com/pnagpal/meteor-solc/master/blob/examples">examples</a> directory.

 ## Usage

 Code in the Solidity programming language as you normally would in `.sol` files.
 The location of the `.sol` file will determine the placement of its contract's web3 JS object.
 Currently, `meteor-solc` will compile and deliver the contract of the document it's named after, so `NameReg.sol` will provide a global contract object for the `NameReg` contract within that document.
 Compiled contract byte code will come attached to the contract object as the `.bytecode` string property (see example below).

 ```